Archer2305/2021-2022monkE/README.md

  6/30
 # prog
 * coded our own version of odom
-* moves and turns on its own without using okapi to be able to implement
+* moves and turns on its own
 * grouped motors

 # build
 * added flywheel

-"
+7/1
+# prog
+* corrected errors in auton
+* reworked math system to be able to account for PID
+* added flywheel and intake